-You must check your blood sugar levels more regularly.
-You may need to check your blood glucose every four hours or even more often.
+You must check your blood glucose levels more regularly.
+You should check your blood glucose every four hours or even more often, including through the night.
+Your dose of insulin may need to be increased or reduced depending on your blood glucose levels.
 If you are not sure then contact your GP or diabetes specialist nurse for advice.

 You should also check your urine for ketones at least once or twice each day.
 Ketones are made when you break down fat in your body.
 Ketones may appear in the blood and urine due to starvation or because of a lack of insulin.
 The presence of ketones in the urine may be a warning of diabetic ketoacidosis.

 Diabetic ketoacidosis is a serious complication of diabetes.
 Large amounts of ketones are released into the blood.
 The high level of ketones causes blood acidity, which is harmful to the body.
 Ketoacidosis is a life-threatening emergency which needs to be treated quickly.

 Your dose of insulin should be put back to your usual dose when you are better and the blood glucose levels return to normal.

 What should I do if I need to take steroid tablets?

 Steroids tablets (for example, prednisolone) are very important for treating some illnesses, such as severe asthma.
 Blood sugar (glucose) levels may increase when you are taking steroids, especially steroid tablets or injections.

 It is very important not to stop taking the steroids but you should check your blood glucose levels regularly.
 Always get advice form your GP if you have diabetes and need to take steroid tablets.
 Your GP may need to increase or change your diabetes medication while you are taking steroids.

 Dr Colin Tidy